52North/sensor-web-tutorial/docs/hands-on/09_01_sos_installation_war_file.md

 The `Streaming` settings provides the definition dis-/enable the XML Streaming and define the chunk size for database queries

+The conventional operation of the SOS is that it first requests data from the database and after all data has been fetched, the encoding of the XML response starts.
+This may take a longer time in case of large data volumes.
+This setting allows to change this strategy: If enables, the SOS fetches the data from the database in smaller chunks which can be encoded while the next chunk of data is retrieved in parallel.

+This option is recommended if the SOS has to deal with larger response files.
+Otherwise it should not be activated.

 ###### eReporting

-The `eReporting` settings provides the definition of eReporting specific parameter
+The `eReporting` settings provides the definition of eReporting specific parameters.
+This option is only relevant for envrionmental agencies with reporting obligations of air quality to the European Environment Agency.

 ###### FlexibleIdentifier

-The `FlexibleIdentifier` settings allows to define for which Objects the human readable name should be used in the response as identifier (if available)
+The `FlexibleIdentifier` settings allows to define for which Objects the human readable name should be used in the response as identifier (if available).

+This extension allows to replace the identifiers stored in the database with other human readable names.
+Because this is normally not the case (the identifiers in the database should be human readable), this setting should not be used for regular SOS set-ups.

 ###### I18N

-The `I18N` settings provides the definition of default language
+The `I18N` settings provides the definition of default language.

+With I18N you can manage the support of multiple languages.
+This functionality would require further database tables that manage the translations of certain names (e.g. the name of the observed properties).
+For this tutorial we will focus on single-language operation.

 ###### INSPIRE